MTR Residency

 Step 2: Register for Fingerprint Card Processing

-• You will need to confirm that you currently live in another state (not in Tennessee).
+• Confirm that you currently live in another state (not in Tennessee).

 • Enter TNCC79140 for ORI number.
 It will tell you that this ORI corresponds with Memphis Teacher Residency.